 There is nothing more important in the application than its smooth, stable functional operation and ability to maintain big and bigger than big workloads.
 These are the foundational parts of any website or application essential to its success.
 However, they are rather sensible and need a lot of care in order to carry on.
 That is what performance testing is for.

 What is it?
 PT (short for “performance testing”) is a type of testing that measures, validates and verifies operational capabilities of an application or a website.
 It consists of a wide variety of methods designed to monitor and determine the quality and capabilities of certain aspects of the system’s operation.
 This reveals how the system acts in various situations.

 Performance testing is commonly considered as one of the central parts of software testing routine as it directly deals with the software capabilities to do what it supposed to do.

 While it might seem like no big deal but PT is rather complicated in its nature.
-The pieces of it are relatively simple — but overall procedure needs to be thought-through step by step in order gain maximum effectiveness.
-The first and foremost thing the tester needs to do is to define a strategy of testing routines.
+The pieces of it are relatively simple — but the overall procedure needs to be thought-through step by step in order to gain maximum effectiveness.
+The first and foremost thing the tester needs to do is to define a strategy for testing routines.
 If not — then info will be simply a jumbled mess with no particular use.

 Basic performance testing strategy includes:

 - Defining which tests are required;